 We could really use that about right now: embodied, sensitive, open, warm, empathic, kind human beings who can listen deeply to one another and inside themselves, and to open to the possibility that perhaps there is no such thing as “individual” healing or awakening, but only a healing or awakening that includes all sentient life.

-Thank you for your interest in Resting Your Nervous System.
-I look forward to seeing you inside the course and in the upcoming sessions.
+Thank you for your interest in Resting Your Nervous System and in your own unique journey of transformation and healing.

 “Matt’s understanding of the subtleties and nuances of the healing journey, and how meditation and psychological work fit together were a key for me which unlocked the door to a part of myself that I had forgotten about.
 The way he held my experience and contained it with such love and kindness allowed me to end the war with myself and to begin to perceive even my most challenging emotions and sensitivities as allies and just how he’s right when he says that the path really is everywhere.
 Spending time with him was a real fork in the road in my life, a true turning point that opened up a whole new way of being for me.“